decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 their votes too.
 Take part of your proposal to explain any complex ideas in simple, easy-to-understand language all stakeholders can understand.

+In the case of a proposal covering an unfamiliar topic that has not previously been introduced to the community, consider running educational and Q&A campaigns before putting the proposal to a vote.

 #### Build Credibility

 The bigger the proposal, the more you will need to convince stakeholders you